 What is a SAP Calculation?

 SAP or “Standard Assessment Procedure” is a Government approved procedure used to provide an energy rating for domestic properties.

 It results in energy certification and a rating between 1 and 100.
 The higher the rating, the more energy efficient a dwelling, and with renewable energy it is possible to exceed a 100 rating.

 Under current Building Regulations, a SAP calculation should be carried out when new residential properties and developments are constructed, and when existing homes are converted or extended.

 SAP calculations are presented in the survey for homeowners when buying a property.
-To a degree, it is possible for results to can affect the appeal of a property when selling.
+To a degree, it is possible for results to affect the appeal of a property when selling.

 How do you calculate the energy rating?

-Before the property is completed, assessors calculate the Target Carbon Dioxide Emission Rate (TER) that the property.
+Before the property is completed, assessors calculate the Target Carbon Dioxide Emission Rate (TER) of the property.
 This rate details how much CO2 it is permitted to emit, and is a minimum standard for its energy performance.

 The next stage is using the actual design of the property to calculate the DER or Design Carbon Dioxide Emission Rate.
 In all instances, the DER should be lower than the TER so it can be approved within the predetermined environmental limits.

 After construction a final calculation is made; the ‘As Built DER’.
 This assessment ensures the property has an acceptable level of CO2 emissions.